anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 ### 5.4.1 Control network access to sensitive ports
 Kubernetes clusters usually listen on a range of well-defined and distinctive ports which makes it easy to identify the clusters and attack them.
-Hence, it is highly recommended to configure authentication and authorization on the cluster and cluster nodes.
+Hence, it is highly recommended to configure authentication and authorisation on the cluster and cluster nodes.

 Here is an overview of the default ports used in Kubernetes.
 Make sure that your